Do You Know? There Are 33 Consumer Rights Worldwide!

 Peter Drucker.

-For Instance, In India BIS Hallmark certifies the purity of gold and silver ornaments.
+In India, for instance, the BIS Hallmark directly certifies the purity of gold and silver ornaments.

 2. Right to be Informed